No, Bari Weiss is not “Just Asking Questions”

 Well, nearly everyone who considers themselves pro-Israel.

-But you’ll never hear centrists — by which I mean polite, mainstream liberals and conservatives — put it that way, because it really seems pretty indefensible.
-From what I’ve seen, centrists who are committed to Israel never allowing most Palestinians to return to their native land, or own the homes their families literally build, find other points to argue.
+But you’ll never hear centrists — by which I mean polite, mainstream liberals and conservatives — say they oppose such a right, because it really seems pretty indefensible.
+From what I’ve seen, centrists who are committed to Israel never allowing most Palestinians to return to their native land, or own the homes their families literally build, avoid this type of framing like the plague.
+They find other, more attractive points to argue.

-If you’re Bari Weiss, or this student government person I knew who was trying to call in the dean, I just don’t think that’s an argument you’re going to be satisfied getting into with a debater as well-prepared as Massad.
+If you’re Bari Weiss, or this student government person I knew who was trying to call in the dean, I just don’t think that’s an argument you’re going to be satisfied getting into with a debater as well-prepared as Massad, while you defend a position that sounds so clearly unjust.
 So what do you do?

 You change the domain of the argument.

-Now it’s about students’ academic freedom being squashed, in a string of recollections of mostly one-on-one discussions in which profs supposedly said things like that a fair-skinned European student probably isn’t very ethnically semitic.
+Now it’s about students’ academic freedom being squashed, in a string of recollections of mostly one-on-one discussions.
+For instance, Columbia Unbecoming includes one student’s claim that a professor said that her fair skin and light-colored eyes meant she isn’t ethnically Semitic.

 I think this has been a bad faith argument from the start, and I think Bari Weiss and her allies have been more destructive to civil campus debate than the professors whose careers she targeted, or the campus activists and Twitterers she decries today.

-I’ll admit, a tiny bit of this is resentment at how the world blesses, and pays, the many bland, incurious and casually destructive Bari Weisses and Bret Stephenses in ways it doesn’t bless or pay progressive writers.
+I’ll admit, a tiny bit of my feelings here are tied up in resentment at how the world blesses, and pays, the many bland, incurious and casually destructive Bari Weisses and Bret Stephenses in ways it doesn’t bless or pay progressive writers.

 I knew several budding conservative political commentators in my days at Columbia.
 I was a budding progressive commentator, and I wrote dozens of opinion pieces for the very self-serious school newspaper, the Columbia Daily Spectator.
-(We prided ourselves that New York City had five daily papers, and we were one.)
+(We prided ourselves that New York City had five daily papers, including ours.)

 One conservative who wrote for the paper, a friend of friends, was plucked to become William Buckley’s personal assistant.
 He traveled with Buckley and was connected to his world of powerful, and wealthy, people.